 Cisco Snort

-This is where Cisco Snort comes to play.
+This is where Cisco Snort comes into play.
 Snort can carry out more or less all of the above with its pluggable architecture.
 More specifically, Snort 3.
 Cisco now develops and maintains Snort, known as Cisco Snort.
 Snort an open-source network intrusion prevention system.
 In its most straightforward terms, Snort monitors network traffic, examining each packet closely to detect a harmful payload or suspicious anomalies.

 Snort 2